What is an abdominal hernia?

-- Inflammation of the skin or subcutaneous tissue;
+- active infections of the skin and subcutaneous tissues,

 - pregnancy.